fhnw-bacnet-it/fhnw-bacnet-it.github.io/README.md

 __Well done, all needed configuration and linking of components is done!__
 Now let the devices communicate between each other.

 In the first communication attempt BACnet device 1001 from application1 sends a ReadPropertyRequest to BACnet device 2001 from application2.
-Device 2001 confirms the message with a ReadPropertyAck containing "the value" of application 2.
+Device 2001 confirms the message with a ReadPropertyAck containing "the value" of application2.
 To get the correct representation of a ReadPropertyRequest and a ReadPropertyAck, BACnet4J is used.

 ```java
  /*